Kong/docs.konghq.com/app/2.0.x/proxy.md

 - `connect_timeout`: defines in milliseconds the timeout for establishing a connection to your upstream service.
 Defaults to `60000`.
-- `send_timeout`: defines in milliseconds a timeout between two successive write operations for transmitting a request to your upstream service.
+- `write_timeout`: defines in milliseconds a timeout between two successive write operations for transmitting a request to your upstream service.
 Defaults to `60000`.
 - `read_timeout`: defines in milliseconds a timeout between two